Fall in proportion of Covid hospital patients primarily treated for the virus

 “Equally, while the admission may be due to another primary condition, in many instances this may have been as a result of contracting Covid in the community.
 For example, research has shown that people with Covid are more likely to have a stroke.
 In these cases people would be admitted for the stroke, classified as ‘with’ Covid despite having had a stroke as a result of having Covid.”

-The new data comes a day after separate figures showed the number of patients in hospital with coronavirus in England had climbed to its highest level since February.
+Separate figures, also published on Friday, show the number of patients in hospital with coronavirus in England had risen to 12,395 by 8am on New Year’s Eve.

-NHS England figures show there were 11,452 people in hospital in England with Covid-19 as of 8am on Thursday, up 61% from a week earlier and the highest number since February 26.
+This is up 68% from a week earlier and is the highest number since February 25.

-During the second wave of coronavirus the number of Covid patients in hospital in England peaked at 34,336 on January 18.
+During the second wave of coronavirus, the number peaked at 34,336 on January 18.

-The data also shows there were 2,082 Covid-19 hospital admissions in England on Tuesday, up 90% week on week and the highest number since February 3.
+There were 2,370 Covid-19 hospital admissions in England on December 29, up 90% week-on-week and the highest number since January 29.

-It is also more than half the peak of 4,134 coronavirus hospital admissions reported on January 12 during the second wave of coronavirus.
+During the second wave of coronavirus, admissions peaked at 4,134 on January 12.

-The number of Covid-19 admissions includes people admitted to hospital in the previous 24 hours who were known to have coronavirus, plus patients diagnosed with Covid in hospital in the previous 24 hours.
+The number of Covid-19 admissions includes people admitted to hospital in the previous 24 hours who were known to have Covid-19, plus patients diagnosed in hospital with Covid-19 in the previous 24 hours.

 Register for free to continue reading